Free trade: Politics

-However, poor countries that have adopted free-trade policies have experienced high economic growth, with China and India as prime examples.
-Free trade allows companies from rich countries to directly invest in poor countries, sharing their knowledge, providing capital and giving access to markets.

 Economic arguments against free trade criticize the assumptions or conclusions of economic theories.
-Sociopolitical arguments against free trade cite social and political effects that economic arguments do not capture, such as political stability, national security, human rights and environmental protection.
-Some products are important to national security and governments may deem it dangerous to allow domestic producers of these products to go out of business, especially if otherwise they might come to depend on producers who operate in a country that may one day become an enemy.
-Countries that allow low wages have a competitive advantage in attracting industry, which may lead to a general lowering of wages for workers in all countries.
-Some countries may facilitate low-cost production of goods in their countries by allowing pollution of the environment: their pricing ignores environmental full-cost accounting and hidden costs are paid by their local, national and international neighbours.

-Domestic industries often oppose free trade on the grounds that it would lower prices for imported goods would reduce their profits and market share.
+Domestic industries often oppose free trade on the grounds that lower prices for imported goods would reduce their profits and market share.
 For example, if the United States reduced tariffs on imported sugar, sugar producers would receive lower prices and profits, and sugar consumers would spend less for the same amount of sugar because of those same lower prices.
 The economic theory of David Ricardo holds that consumers would necessarily gain more than producers would lose.
 Since each of the domestic sugar producers would lose a lot while each of a great number of consumers would gain only a little, domestic producers are more likely to mobilize against the reduction in tariffs.
 More generally, producers often favor domestic subsidies and tariffs on imports in their home countries while objecting to subsidies and tariffs in their export markets.